openprovider/Openprovider-WHMCS-domains/docs/advanced_additional_data.md

-# Advanced VAT and ID number handling for .es and .pt
+# Advanced additional data handling for extensions like .es, .pt, .us, .it, .se, .nu, etc.